 The course introduction provides students with a general overview.
 You will learn what Wazuh is and why companies use this tool.
-You will learn about Wazuh's principal capabilities and get a brief background on the project itself.
+You will learn about Wazuh's principal capabilities and get a little bit of background on the project itself.

-Architecture and Secure Communication
+Architecture and secure communication

-This module describes the client-server Wazuh architecture, focusing on its two main components: the Wazuh manager cluster and the agents.
-Upon completing this module, you will achieve the following objectives:
+This module describes the client-server Wazuh architecture and focuses on the two main components: the Wazuh manager cluster and the agents.
+Upon completing this module you will meet these objectives:

-- List and describe the basic Wazuh components on both the manager and agent sides. - Understand how the data flows. - Describe the communication between Wazuh components, including encryption and authentication.
+- List and describe the basic Wazuh components on both the manager and agent sides. - Understand how the data flows. - Describe Wazuh communication between components, including encryption and authentication.